 Move Steam Games to another Drive

 Steam games are stored under C:\Program Files\Steam\steamapps\common\.
-Everything is stored in one folder which makes things little easier.
-That said, Steam Also allows you to have multiple download folders which means you can store the games wherever you want.
+Everything is stored in one folder, which makes things a little easier.
+That said, Steam Also allows you to have multiple download folders, which means you can store the games wherever you want.

-- Open Steam, and go to Settings > Downloads > Steam Library Folders and click “Add Library Folder”.
+- Open Steam, go to Settings > Downloads > Steam Library Folders, and click “Add Library Folder”.

 - Navigate to a different drive, and create a new folder.
-Name it as SteamGames or whatever you feel like.
+Name it as SteamGames or whatever you feel.

 - Switch to the Local Files Tab.

-- Look for a button which says Move Install Folder.
+- Look for a button that says Move Install Folder.

-Here you will get a clear information about the current location of the folder, an option to select one of the new destinations you had included in the 2nd step.
+Here you will get precise information about the current location of the folder, an option to select one of the new destinations you had included in the 2nd step.
 Click on Move Folder, and it will initiate the process.
 Completion time will depend on the size of the game.

-Steam creates similar folder structure i.e. Steam\steamapps\common\ in the new drive or in any folder you had set your destination.
+Steam creates a similar folder structure, i.e., Steam\steamapps\common\ in the new drive or in any folder you had set your destination.

 Steam Library Manager is a tool created to help you with managing Steam libraries.
-SLM lets you easily copy, move or backup your games between Steam and SLM (backup) libraries.
-It offers a simple interface which lists down all the Libraries on your PC, and games available in each of these libraries.
+SLM lets you easily copy, move, or backup your games between Steam and SLM (backup) libraries.
+It offers a simple interface that lists down all the Libraries on your PC and games available in each of these libraries.

-- Displays free storage space for each of the drive where you have created a Library.
+- Displays free storage space for each of the drives where you have created a Library.

 - It can bulk move using a Task Manager section.